Rio Hondo College logo

 Transfers to: UC, CSU

-This course includes a study of American art and architecture from the colonial period to the early 20th century.
-The focus is on the art of the United States, with a close examination of the country's artistic exchanges with Canada, Mexico, and South America.
-This course is appropriate for students with an interest in American studies, Latin American studies,those seeking to fulfill the general education requirements in Fine Arts and Humanities, the AA Degree in General Studies in Arts and Human Expression and/or the AA-T Degree in Art History.
+This course is a study of American art and architecture from the colonial period through the early 20th century.
+The course focuses on the art of the United States, with a close examination of the country's artistic exchanges with Canada, Mexico, and South America.
+This course is appropriate for students with an interest in American studies and Latin American studies, and students seeking to fulfill the General Education requirement in the arts.

 ART 112 - Visual Art in the Modern Era (3.0 units)